 Students in the LLM program complete at least twenty-four credits hours in order to earn the LLM degree.
 This generally occurs within one academic year.
 Three courses are designed specifically for LLM students and are required to complete the program:

 Introduction to Law.
 All students in the program earn one credit hour by participating in this intensive course, which occurs immediately preceding the start of regular semester course work.
 This course provides a high-level introduction to the structure of the U.S. government, foundational legal concepts, and the case law and statutory components of the U.S. legal system.
 The course also familiarizes students with how to prepare for and participate most fully in courses at the College of Law.
+Students will receive an indication of “S – satisfactory” or “U-unsatisfactory” on their transcript upon completion of this program.

 The U.S. Legal System.
 This three-credit course expands upon the foundation laid in Introduction to Law.
 Students gain a more advanced understanding of the critical features of the U.S. legal tradition, the functional components and participants in our legal system, and key legal concepts including legal ethics and professional responsibility.